If you already own a domain name, you can use it with your Weebly site via one of the following options:

 - You can transfer your domain name to Weebly, which will allow you to manage and renew the domain within your Weebly account.

 - You can point your domain's A Records to Weebly's IP address, which means you'll be able to publish your site to your domain name while continuing to manage and renew the domain through the current company.
 Note that your website must be upgraded to use this option.

 Which option should you choose?
 It depends on what you want.

 If you’re looking to simplify things and manage your website and domain billing in one account, then transferring your domain to Weebly would be your best bet.

-If you want to keep your domain and website billing separate but you don’t want to forward the domain, pointing the A Records to Weebly is a good choice.
+If you want to keep your domain and website billing separate, pointing the A Records to Weebly is a good choice.
 Read on to find out how to do that.

 If you’re unfamiliar with domain name records, we recommend asking your domain registrar or host to do this for you.
 We’ve even written an email template you can use if you're not sure what to ask (don't forget to change "www.mydomain.com" to your actual domain name!):